What Are Powerline Adaptors?

 - Compatibility and Additional Info

 Powerline Adaptors are a set of paired devices that transmit high speed data between two power-points in different parts of your home using your existing electrical wiring.

 To select an option, click the corresponding button.

-An example of where powerline adaptors are recommended is when using an Yes TV by Fetch set top box, which requires a high speed connection to deliver video content and the set top box may not be WiFi compatible or WiFi in the house may be poor.
+An example of where powerline adaptors are recommended is when using a Yes TV by Fetch set top box, which requires a high speed connection to deliver video content and the set top box may not be WiFi compatible or WiFi in the house may be poor.

 D-Link Powerline adaptors can be bought via the Yes TV by Fetch website for just $40.